What happens at a first court date in my family court case?Updated September 1

 The first court date is called an administrative appearance.
 Depending on where you live, it may not be in front of a judge or even in a courtroom.

-The or judge meets with you and your partner to check that all of your documents are complete and have been properly served.
+The , (DRO), or judge meets with you and your partner to check that all of your documents are complete and have been properly served.

-Then the court clerk or judge sets a date for your first .
+Then the court clerk, DRO, or judge may set a date for your first .
 A case conference is usually the first time you and your partner meet with a judge to talk about your issues.

 Once you start a family law court case, you or your partner must schedule a trial within 365 days.
 If your case isn't scheduled for trial in that time, the court clerk will send you and your partner a notice giving you 60 days to either: